iotaledger/susee-streams-poc/README.md

 Before building we need to specify the WiFi SSID, the WiFi password and the url of the used *Tangle-Proxy* as environment variables.
 These variables will be hard coded into the *ESP32 Sensor*.
 Currently this is the only way to initiate a socket connection to the ESP32.
-This also means that currently you need to compile the ESP32 sensor app yourself to test it.:
+This also means that currently you need to compile the ESP32 sensor app yourself to test it:
 ```bash
 export SENSOR_MAIN_POC_WIFI_SSID=NameOfMyWifiGoesHere
 export SENSOR_MAIN_POC_WIFI_PASS=SecureWifiPassword